 Kimberly-Clark Co.
 (KMB).
 Below are some highlights from the above linked analysis:

-Company Description: Kimberly Clark Corp. is a global consumer products company producing tissue, personal care and health care products.
-Its brands include Huggies, Pull-Ups, Kotex, Depend, Kleenex and Scott.
+Company Description: Kimberly Clark Corp. is a global consumer products company producing tissue, personal care and health care brands include Huggies, Pull-Ups, Kotex, Depend, Kleenex, and Scott.

 Fair Value: In calculating fair value, I consider the NPV MMA Differential Fair Value along with these four calculations of fair value, see page 2 of the linked PDF for a detailed description: